 3.2.1 Experimental Setting.
 Before applying our method, we first pre-processed the data by filtering the broken, invalid, or empty sentences, and then re-ordered them based on time sequence.
 We then split the data into 20-80 testing approach where 20% of the data were used for testing, while 80% were used for training the HMM.
-Furthermore, to reduce training time, we applied k-means clustering that partitions the training data into k clusters, and then used multi-processing technique to run each training cluster simultaneously [15]. k-means algorithm helps grouping similar Web data i.e., queries and reviews, based on the nearest mean (centroid).
-For our datasets, we selected 20 clusters using the elbow method [36].
+Furthermore, to reduce training time, we applied k-means clustering that partitions the training data into k clusters, and then used multiprocessing technique to run each training cluster simultaneously [10]. k-Means algorithm helps grouping similar Web data i.e. queries and reviews, based on the nearest mean (centroid).
+For our datasets, we selected 20 clusters using the elbow method [24].
 Results from each multi-processed cluster are then combined to create one training model.
-For AOL dataset, we used semantic similarity algorithm for short sentences proposed by [25] to find similar queries, while term frequency-inverse document frequency (TF-IDF) was used to evaluate similarities of app reviews [15].
-We used ε -differential privacy based noise addition for adversarial machine learning where the privacy budget parameter is set to ε = 0.3.
+For AOL dataset, we used semantic similarity algorithm for short sentences proposed by [16] to find similar queries, while TF-IDF was used to evaluate similarities of app reviews [10].
+We used $\epsilon$ -differential privacy based noise addition for adversarial machine learning where random noise drawn from Laplace distribution are added to the model with the privacy budget parameter set to $\epsilon = 0.3$ .

 3.2.2 Privacy Risk Prediction.
 Our results indicate that privacy risk increases with sharing more data on the Web.
 For the AOL dataset, we found that an average privacy risk reaches to 100% (1.0 privacy risk) when a user enters 10 queries.
 An exemplary user is shown in Table 2 (user ID 3058504), where the risk becomes 100% after entering 10 queries.
-Moreover, the average risk of predicting a user with just 1 sensitive query ranges between 78% and 83% (0.78 - 0.83).
-This is because our framework calculates risks based on three aspects, i.e., uniformity, uniqueness, and linkability.
+Moreover, the average risk of predicting a user with just 1 sensitive query ranges between 78 to 83% (0.78 - 0.83).
+This is because our framework calculates risks based on three aspects, i.e. uniformity, uniqueness, and linkability.
 Even if a user does not have uniform data, he might be identified through the unique pattern of entering data, and vice versa.
-For instance, we can predict after 10 queries of the user shown in Table 2 with user ID '3058504' that either he or his family member is suffering from thyroid cancer.
+For-instance, we can predict after 10 queries of the user shown in Table 2 with user ID '3058504' that either he or his family member is suffering from thyroid cancer.
 Similarly, we observe that another user (with user ID '3612363' as shown in Table 2) wants to know about Dr. Paul Mansfield, who worked at MD Anderson Cancer Center.
 Further queries would reveal that he is interested in prostate cancer at MD Anderson and its treatment.
-We also observe similar cases for pregnancy and alcohol topics, and found that users could be identified through their unique Web patterns.
-For instance, we discover that the user with ID '7894176' (shown in Table 2) is pregnant but has antiphospholipid and smoking problems.
+We also observe similar cases for pregnancy and alcohol topics, and found that users could be identified through their unique Web patterns, for-instance, we discover that the user with ID '7894176' (shown in Table 2) is pregnant but has antiphospholipid and smoking problems.
 Likewise, the user with ID '4320454' wants to defy drug test by finding some ways.